Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * the internally used ytr and yrot values are set to 0.0 each

 Extended set with addition Y parameters:
-**Dn:d:theta:ytr:yrot:a:alpha**
+**D"n:d:theta:ytr:yrot:a:alpha"**

 * values meaning as above
 * additionally, ytr and yrot define displacement and rotation/translate around the Y axis

 The two versions can be mixed, e. g. using the short version if ytr, yrot is 0.0 each.

-**Dn!:...**
+**D"n!:..."**
 Same as above, but inverts the transformation.
 Inverts rotations and translations.
 This is used for workpiece mode and explained in a world mode vs. workpiece mode chapter.

 Example:
-* D1:100.0:0:0:90.0 means DH 1 displacement by 100 mm in Z axis direction and a rotation of the coordinate system by +90 degrees of the X axis
+* D"1:100.0:0:0:90.0" means DH 1 displacement by 100 mm in Z axis direction and a rotation of the coordinate system by +90 degrees of the X axis
-* D6 without values clears the definitions of D6 and removes D6 from the chain
+* D"6" without values clears the definitions of D6 and removes D6 from the chain
-* D7:0:0:0:0 if D7 is the last defined Dn.
+* D"7:0:0:0:0" if D7 is the last defined Dn.
 Then it is the definition of the tool, G10 offsets will be added before calculating forward kinematics.
 D7 values of d, ytr or a will be added to the G10 offsets.
-* D1!:100.0:0:0:0 inverts the transformation matrix.
+* D"1!:100.0:0:0:0" inverts the transformation matrix.

 # M669 A parameter: angles